xusophia/DataSciFinalProj/README.md

 Vanilla Policy Gradient was able to learn to cross the threshold in all of our environments, except for the 20% engine failure case where it actively performed worse.
 However, convergence for VPG did require significantly more episodes in training, but this is most likely attributed to Policy Gradient architecture.
 Finally, VPG did show some of the lowest variances in comparison to DQNs, when our agent reached convergence at +200 everage rewards.

 Quantized Reinforcement Learning was an approach we took after developing our other models, and we were particularly motivated to see the difference in accuracy between a quantized and non-quantized model.
+By quantizing our Dueling DQN, we were able to achieve similar results to the non-quantized Dueling DQN, providing great implications to applying reinforcement learning to a real-world applications such as aerial robotics where memory and time are especially of the essence.

 ## References
 Vanilla DQN: [https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)